kryptco/www/static/src/jobs/index.md

 -----

 ### UX Engineer
 Usability and ease-of-use are just as important as security -- at krypt.co they are equal pillars.
-You will be responible for the design and user experience of every krypt.co product: the Kryptonite iOS and Android apps, the command line interface `kr`, and our upcoming *Teams* web dashboard.
+You will be responible for the design and user experience of every krypt.co product: the Krypton iOS and Android apps, the command line interface `kr`, and our upcoming *Teams* web dashboard.
 You will be the user advocate at every step of product development.

 *Role*:
-- build the Kryptonite for Teams web front-end
+- build the Krypton for Teams web front-end
 - use your favorite design tools to create mockup designs of user-flows on all of our product platforms
-- create beautiful assets that echo Kryptonite's brand of simplicity and security
+- create beautiful assets that echo Krypton's brand of simplicity and security
 - turn user engagement data and feedback into product improvements

 *Languages*: web front-end technologies